100Starlings/sincerely/README.md

 ## Callbacks

-`EmailAwsSes` delivery method supports SES email sending events.
+`EmailAwsSes` delivery system supports SES email sending events.
 To enable it make sure:
 * you have run the `events` task described in the `Getting Started` section
 * you have set the `configuration_set_name` option described in the `Configuration` section
 * you have run the following task that generates the webhook controller for you